Web200/magento-mod-web200_image-resize/README.md

 ![Default resize configuration](docs/img/configuration.png "Default resize configuration")

+## SVG

+Authorize and sanitize SVG image upload.
+Disabled by default.
+You need to enable it in Store > Configuration > Image Resize.

 ## Cache

 Resized images are saved in cache to improve performance.
 That way, if an image was already resized, we just use the one in cache.